 We have a duty to safeguard and promote the welfare of our students.
 We have developed a safeguarding policy that aims to meet these duties.

 The policy covers abuse and neglect, prevention of bullying, harassment and discrimination, dealing with attendance issues and meeting the needs of sick students and security and providing help and support to anyone at risk of being drawn into extremism and radicalisation.
 The safeguarding policy is available on the college website.

 We treat all our students with the respect they deserve.
-And we expect our students to show the maturity and responsibility of adults when they are at City of Bristol College.
+We expect our students to show the maturity and responsibility of adults when they are at City of Bristol College.

-Where indicated in the College's course guides or on the College's website, specific programmes and courses may involve regular access to children and/or vulnerable adults.
+Where indicated in the college’s course guides or on the college’s website, specific programmes and courses may involve regular access to children and/or vulnerable adults.
 Where this is the case, students will be required to apply for and obtain an enhanced Disclosure and Barring Service.
-An enhanced DBS disclosure costs £44 (as of August 2012).

 Safeguarding our students is of vital importance to us.
-You should let the College know straight away if you have any concerns about your welfare.
+You should let the College know straight away if you have any concerns about yours or anyone else’s welfare.

 Information for staff

 City of Bristol College is committed to safeguarding children and vulnerable adults.
 All new employees to the College are required to complete and obtain an enhanced DBS disclosure.

 Further information will be sent to all prospective staff as part of the application process.
 In the meantime, check out our staff tools or contact Human Resources for more information.

 Designated Safeguarding Lead